ksu-cs-cc/ksu-cs-cc.github.io/content/3-cc310/00-introduction/01-introduction.md

 [Slide 10]

 The grading in this course is very simple.
-First, 60% of your final grade will depend on the grades you receive from each of the Codio projects in the course.
+First, 70% of your final grade will depend on the grades you receive from each of the Codio projects in the course.
-Next, 20% of your grade will come from the interactive tutorials in Codio.
+Then, 30% of your grade will come from the interactive tutorials in Codio and quizzes for each module.
 Finally, the last 20% of your grade will come from the quizzes for each module.
 In this program, the standard “90-80-70-60” grading scale will apply, though I reserve the right to curve grades up to a higher grade level at my discretion.
 Therefore, you will never be required to get higher than 90% for an A, but you may get an A if you score slightly below 90% if I choose to curve the grades.